 Monitoring external etcd

-This guide will help you monitor an external etcd cluster.
+This guide will help you monitoring an external etcd cluster.

 When the etcd cluster is not hosted inside Kubernetes.
 This is often the case with Kubernetes setups.
 This approach has been tested with kube-aws but the same principals apply to other tools.